Volkswagen ID. Buzz boot space, practicality and safety

 Plenty.
 The Buzz’s high roof and a broad cabin means there’s loads of space inside for passengers.
 There’s enough room to walk between the two front seats – and if you go for a six-seat model, you can stroll all the way from the front to the rear of the vehicle.

-You access the rear seats through a pair of sliding doors, which are great for managing kids in tight car parks.
+You access the rear seats through a pair of sliding doors (electrically operated on all but the entry-level Life trim), which are great for managing kids in tight car parks.
 Space in the back is great, too, with plenty of head and legroom, even if you’re relegated to the rearmost chairs in the seven-seat model.
+It’s one of few cars we’ve tested that can genuinely seat seven adults in comfort – even for those in the third row.

 But the seats aren’t particularly clever, which is a shame.
 The bench in the five-seat model only tilts forward with a 60:40 split, and you only get two Isofix points on the outer seats.
 The middle seat is firmer and narrower than those either side of it, too, meaning three chunky travel seats are completely out of the question.